IDMNYU/audiolab/docs/synths.md

 2. Banana connector (any INPUT or OUTPUT)

 *Notes:*
 - The Adapter module is passive, and won't perform any filtering, attenuation, AC coupling, or preamplification on the signal in either direction.
+In the IDM analog studio, it's equivalent to the Low-Gain converter boxes.
 - In the IDM analog studio, the top 1/8" jack on the Adapter module is wired to input 4 on the Behringer mixer.

 [back to top](#top)